-o.63 With the aim of ensuring that the Rules are observed, the President and the members of the Central Office of the FIE have the right to attend all meetings of the Bout Committee.
+0.63 With the aim of ensuring that the Rules are observed at the World Championships and Olympic Games, the President and the members of the Bureau of the FIE have the right to attend all meetings of the Bout Committee and the official delegates of the FIE.
 The Bout Committee is obliged to give them notice of such meetings.